He Who Gets Slapped (opera): Plot

+First act

-In the first act of the opera, a mysterious man, later known as Pantaloon, arrives at Briquet's circus.
+A mysterious man, later known as Pantaloon, arrives at Briquet's circus.
 He requests to join the troop as a clown.
 Briquet asks to see Pantaloon's identification in order to register his employment with the government.
 Pantaloon discloses his name into Briquet's ear, without revealing it to the audience.
 The reaction of the circus owner reveals that Pantaloon is a famous upper class intellectual who is highly respected, but the audience gains no further knowledge of the character other than he is 39 years old.

+Second act

-In the second act, Pantaloon is now an established clown in Briquet's circus and his act is highly successful, making him popular with the troop and their audiences.
+Pantaloon is now an established clown in Briquet's circus and his act is highly successful, making him popular with the troop and their audiences.
 He has fallen in love with Consuelo from afar, who is herself in love with Begano.
 Consuelo's father, Baron Regnard, attempts to get Count Mancini to marry her.
 Pantaloon argues with Baron Regnard, claiming that the Count will never marry her.
 The Baron and Consuelo become engaged after she is pressured by her father.
 At the end of the act Zinida reveal's Pantaloon's past as a man broken by an adulterous wife who publicly humiliated him in upper class society.

+Third act

-In the third act, Pantaloon plays the part of an intoxicated court jester.
+Pantaloon plays the part of an intoxicated court jester.
 He successfully sabotages Mancini's plans to marry Consuelo.
 He professes his love to her.
 She rejects him, and goes off with Begano instead.

 Performance history

 In the Fall of 1955 the director of Columbia University'a Columbia Theatre Associates and Opera Workshop (CTAOW), Milton Smith and the director of Columbia's opera program, Douglas Moore, agreed to stage the opera using funds provided by the Alice M. Ditson Fund.
-The opera premiered on May 17, 1956 at Lincoln Center under the title Pantaloon by the CTAOW in the Paul Recital Hall of the Juilliard School.
+The opera premiered on May 17, 1956 under the title Pantaloon by the CTAOW in the concert hall of the Juilliard School.
 Staged by Felix Brentano, the cast included Paul Ukena as Pantaloon and Regina Sarfaty as Zinida.
 Essentially a workshopped opera presentation by a professional cast, the original production was costumed but had minimal sets and a smaller orchestra.

-A fully realized presentation of the opera was not given until 1959 when it was mounted under the name He Who Gets Slapped by the New York City Opera at the David H. Koch Theater at Lincoln Center in April 1959.
+A fully realized presentation of the opera was not given until 1959 when it was mounted under the name He Who Gets Slapped by the New York City Opera at New York City Center in April 1959.
 That production was staged by Michael Pollock and used sets and costumes designed by Andreas Nomikos.
 For this version, Stambler revised portions of the libretto, and accordingly Ward made alterations to the score.
 In 1978 it was staged by the Encompass New Opera Theatre as Pantaloon, He Who Gets Slapped.